phalcon-orphanage/docs/en/reference/views.rst

     }

 When the View component needs to cache something it will request a cache service to the services container.
-The service name convention for this service is "viewsCache":
+The service name convention for this service is "viewCache":

 .. code-block:: php

     <?php

     //Set the views cache service
-    $di->set('viewsCache', function(){
+    $di->set('viewCache', function(){

         //Cache data for one day by default
         $frontCache = new Phalcon\Cache\Frontend\Output(array(